esteng/ambiguous_parsing/README.md

 Ambiguous parsing is tested in two settings: Zero-shot and few-shot.
 These are described in more detail below.

+### Note about data
+In an effort to prevent the data here from being used for future pre-training, we have released in in a compressed format.
+**Please do not re-upload the data in a machine-readable format (e.g. .txt, .json, etc.).**
+We have specifically included all `.jsonl` files in the `.gitignore` so that they aren't accidentally committed to the repo.
+To use the data locally, you can decompress it via `scripts/uncompress.sh`.

 ### Data format
 All data is stored in `jsonlines` format.
 There are two data formats.